mitmedialab/rr_interaction/README.md

 optional arguments:
 - `-h, --help`: show this help message and exit
 - `-e, --use-entrainer`: Send audio to the entrainer on the way to the robot.
-- `-p, --pconfig [PARTICIPANT_CONFIG]`: Optional TOML participant-specific config file.
-Specify if the interaction should be personalized to individuals.

 ### Launch RR2 study